abhilipsasahoo03/My-Hashnode-Articles/clewlnijk000l09ldeqzv27jd.md

 There are several methods to prioritise your tasks, such as The Eisenhower Matrix, The Ivy Lee Method, Moscow Prioritisation, and time management techniques such as Pomodoro Technique, etc.

 Here's a [blog](https://zenkit.com/en/blog/6-task-prioritization-techniques/) that can help you understand prioritisation science in a better way, but for now, we will briefly discuss the only three that worked best for me.
-(This may differ from person to person.
+However, this may differ from person to person.

 • **The Eisenhower Matrix:** This method basically requires you to divide your to-do list into four quarters: Important-Urgent, Not Important-Urgent, Important-Not Urgent and Not Important-Not Urgent.
 You can divide your tasks accordingly in the order of priority.